 Perhaps the most celebrated member of the family was Admiral Matthew Buckle.
 He entered the navy at the age of 13 in 1731, and was appointed to his first command, as Captain of HMS Russell, in 1745.
 The country was then at war with France and Spain, and in 1747 Captain Buckle won national fame by capturing a Spanish man-of-war, the Glorioso, off Cape St Vincent.

-During the Seven Years War of 1756-63 he served as Flag-Captain to Admiral Sir Edward Boscawen in HMS Namur, and took part in the capture of Louisburg and in the battle of Quiberon Bay.
+During the Seven Years War (1756-63) he served as Flag-Captain to Admiral Sir Edward Boscawen in HMS Namur, and took part in the capture of Louisburg and the battle of Quiberon Bay.
 His career is unfolded in a fine series of log books in which he entered details of the voyages he made and the campaigns in which he fought.

 In the Crimean War of 1854-56 he served as Captain of HMS Valorous, and saw action in several of the more important naval engagements against the Russians.
 Another member of the family, Charles Matthew Buckle, also served as Lieutenant aboard HMS Vengeance, and the family papers include detailed letters written to his parents in which he describes the operations in the Black Sea and Crimea, including the celebrated assault on the Russian naval base of Sebastopol.